GolotaRoman91/TextSummaryAI/README.md

 The application is now ready to use!
 Visit http://localhost:3000 in your browser.

 Please make sure to use the master branch only!
+In the interface will be available buttons for use options, choose what you need